bhargitay/Facebook-Pytorch-Challenge-Notes/README.md

-# Facebook Pytorch Challenge Notes
+# Facebook PyTorch Challenge Notes

 This repository contains my notes on a few lessons included in the 'Facebook PyTorch Challenge'.
 The aim of this repo is to help other scholars to gain better understanding on the topics that casued a lot of trouble in the community.